HomelabBoys/blog/README.md

-# blog
+# Deploying Jekyll notes

-Documenting our journey
+Using Ruby 3.1